Pierogies and Blintzes - ?

 I went looking for other devices available via the Internet that would be less expensive.
 The best items I found make pierogies or raviolis or a variety of other filled dough foods, like pot stickers.
 I bought the devices in two sizes, large and small, and the total cost plus shipping was $45.
 They are made in Canada.

-Well, it turns out that I love pot stickers, pierogies, blintzes, etc., so I will be using my new purchases first to make pierogies, then other related but unique foods.
+Well, it turns out that I love pot stickers, pierogies, blintzes, etc., so we will be using our new purchases first to make pierogies, then other related but unique foods.

 The recipe provided immediately below is from the Internet from a guy in Pittsburgh, PA.
 It looks to be a very traditional recipe and we are anxious to try it … And so we will when our ordered pierogie maker devices arrive.